-J. In the event the President is unable to complete his or her term, the Board of Directors shall elect one of the Vice Presidents to serve as acting President until the next National Convention.
+J. In the event the President is unable to complete his or her term, the National Vice President shall serve as President until the next National Convention.
 In the event any other National Officer or member of the Board of Directors is unable to complete his or her term, the Board of Directors shall elect a member of the Society to replace him or her for the remainder of his or her term.

 B. The National Advisory Council will be composed of no fewer than nine (9) and no more than fifteen (15) members of the Society.
-The Board of Directors, based on recommendations provided by the Executive Director, will appoint the members of the National Advisory Council for two-year terms each.
-The National Advisory Council is to be composed of four constituencies: students, Circle Coordinators, Faculty Advisors, and alumni.
+The Board of Directors, based on recommendations provided by the National Nominating Committee, will appoint the members of the National Advisory Council for two (2) year terms each.
+The National Advisory Council is to be composed of four (4) constituencies: students, Circle Coordinators, Faculty Advisors, and alumni.
 At minimum, no fewer than two (2) members from each of those groups should be represented on the National Council at any given time.
-No more than two (2) members from the same Circle may serve on the National Advisory Council at any one time (faculty members shall be deemed to be from the Circle where they serve and not where inducted).
+No more than two (2) members from the same circle may serve on the National Advisory Council at any one time (faculty and staff members shall be deemed to be from the circle where they serve and not where inducted).
 The Board of Directors may remove members of the National Advisory Council only in the same manner a member of the Board of Directors may be removed by the Board of Directors.
 The Society’s Executive Director, or his or her designee, will serve as ex- officio member of the National Advisory Council.

-B. The Board of Directors shall have the power to withdraw or suspend the charter of any Circle for cause, upon the recommendation of the Executive Director, provided that the Executive Director shall have given due notice to the delinquent Circle that such action will be recommended to the Board.
-Such notice must specify the charges pending against the Circle, and the Circle shall be given the opportunity to reply to these charges before final action by the Board.
+B. The Board of Directors shall have the power to withdraw or suspend the charter of any circle for cause, upon the recommendation of the Executive Director, provided that the Executive Director shall have given due notice to the delinquent circle that such action will be recommended to the Board.
+Such notice must specify the charges pending against the circle, and the circle shall be given the opportunity to reply to these charges before final action by the Board.
 An institution may appeal the decision of the Board of Directors to the National Convention by submitting a written appeal to the National President.
-A three- fourths vote of the Convention will constitute final action.
-Circles whose charters have been recalled shall be required to petition for a charter as a new Circle.
+A three- fourths (3/4) vote of the Convention will constitute final action.
+Circles whose charters have been recalled shall be required to petition for a charter as a new circle.

 C. On notification of intent of a member of the Society to resign, the Executive Director is to investigate circumstances surrounding the resignation, to consult with the Circle Coordinator, if warranted, and to recognize the withdrawal by letter.

-A. Any amendment to this Constitution may be presented to the National Convention for action provided the Executive Director shall have received a copy of the proposed amendment at least forty-five (45) days prior to the first day of the National Convention and shall send a copy of the same (which may be by electronic mail to the e-mail address of record at the National Headquarters for such Circle) to each Circle at least thirty (30) days prior to the first day of the National Convention.
-These deadlines may be waived by an affirmative vote of three-fourths of the Circles represented at the Convention.
-An affirmative vote of three- fourths of the Circles voting at a National Convention shall be required for the passage of any proposed amendment.
+A. Any amendment to this Constitution may be presented to the National Convention for action provided the Executive Director shall have received a copy of the proposed amendment at least forty-five (45) days prior to the first day of the National Convention and shall send a copy of the same (which may be by electronic mail to the e-mail address of record at the National Headquarters for such circle) to each circle at least 30 days prior to the first day of the National Convention.
+These deadlines may be waived by an affirmative vote of three-fourths (3/4) of the circles represented at the Convention.
+An affirmative vote of three- fourths (3/4) of the circles voting at a National Convention shall be required for the passage of any proposed amendment.

-B. Any amendment to this Constitution during periods that the National Convention is not in session shall require for passage the approval of the Board of Directors by an affirmative vote of at least three-fourths of the voting Directors and such amendment adopted by the Board of Directors must be ratified by written consent of a number of Circles equal to three-fourths of the number of Circles that had a voting delegate present at the then immediate past National Convention.
-The consent of Circles shall be evidenced by the written consent of the President, Faculty Secretary or Faculty Advisor of a Circle.
-The Executive Director shall secure the consents within four months from the date of its submission to the Circles.
+B. Any amendment to this Constitution during periods that the National Convention is not in session shall require for passage the approval of the Board of Directors by an affirmative vote of at least three-fourths (3/4) of the voting Directors and such amendment adopted by the Board of Directors must be ratified by written consent of a number of circles equal to three-fourths (3/4) of the number of circles that had a voting delegate present at the then immediate past National Convention.
+The consent of circles shall be evidenced by the written consent of the President, Circle Coordinator, or Faculty Advisor of a circle.
+The Executive Director shall secure the consents within four (4) months from the date of its submission to the circles.